tydpan/tydpan.github.io/content/authors/admin/_index.md

 website: https://tydpan.github.io/
 ---

-**_DANIEL IS ACTIVELY SEEKING A FULL-TIME POSITION IN 2024._**
+**_DANIEL IS ACTIVELY SEEKING A FULL-TIME POSITION IN 2025._**
 {class="typewriter"}

-I am a PhD candidate at [The Ohio State University](https://www.osu.edu) in MLB lab, supervised by [Dr. Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
+I earned my PhD in Computer Science and Engineering from [The Ohio State University](https://www.osu.edu), supervised by [Dr. Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
 My research focuses on large-scale computer vision and machine learning, with an emphasis on developing models that learn from imperfect real-world data.
 In 2024, I was honored with OSU Graduate Student Research Award.
-Please find my [CV](uploads/resume.pdf) (updated: 02/2024).
+Please find my [CV](uploads/resume.pdf) (updated: 02/2025).
 {style="text-align: justify;"}